Dhanumaalayan/Sales-Analysis/README.md

 In this dashboard, we can see company has generated total revenue in 4 years ₹ 984M, total profit margin ₹24.7M, Profit margin% 2.5%, Sales Qty ₹2M.

-In 4 years Delhi NCR is our largest market in terms of revenue with ₹ 520M and total contribution of 52.8% with total revenue but if you look at the profit margin Delhi NCR is generating only 2.3% profit margin.
+In 4 years Delhi NCR is our largest market in terms of revenue with ₹ 520M and total contribution of 52.8% with total revenue

 If we check the profit margin then here In 2020 Bhubaneshwar comes into the picture which is generating the highest profit margin of 10.48%.
 Similarly, if we can check the Profit -- Contribution % by Market then here Mumbai is the largest player with 23.89% of total contribution in total profit.
 In 4 years Bengaluru generating the lowest profit margin of -20.8%.if we can check the Profit Contribution % by Market then here also Bengaluru is the Lower with -0.3% of total contribution in total profit.
 In our top 5 customers, the Electricalsara Stores is our biggest customer who has generated total ₹ 413 M revenue generated in 4 years.